 - How to Get There

-“The best part about Patagonia is that it’s such a wild and untouched place,” says Kelsey Wenger, the program director for REI Adventures in South America.
+“The best part about Patagonia is that it’s such a wild and untouched place,” says Kelsey Wenger.
 “Spaces are immense, peaks are jagged and rivers are pristine.
-The journey to the end of the world isn’t easy, but those who come to Patagonia looking for adventure will not leave disappointed."
+The journey to the end of the world isn’t easy, but those who come to Patagonia looking for adventure will not leave disappointed.”

 Before you head into the wilds of Patagonia, there are a few things to note.
 First, Patagonia is truly massive.
 It’s as long as the entire west coast of the United States.
 Second, getting around takes time.
 There are no huge, multi-lane highways, and, while you can fly domestically within each country around Patagonia, it’s not possible to fly between Chilean and Argentine Patagonia airports.
 That reality makes bus travel the quickest option for long distances.
 All this is to say, unless you have several weeks or months of travel to fill, you’re likely going to have to choose a region of Patagonia to focus on for your trip.
 This guide will help you make that choice and highlight the various regions of Patagonia, so you can make an informed decision.